renpy/renpy/sphinx/source/gui.rst

    <p>These variables should generally be set to hexadecimal color codes, which are
-   are strings of the form "#rrggbb" (or "#rrggbbaa" to specify an alpha component), similar to color code used by web browsers.
+   are strings of the form "#rrggbb" (or "#rrggbbaa" to specify an alpha component), similar to color codes used by web browsers.
 For example, "#663399" is the code for a shade of <a href="http://www.economist.com/blogs/babbage/2014/06/digital-remembrance" style="text-decoration: none; color: rebeccapurple">purple</a>.
-   There are many tools online that let you create html color codes, such as
+   There are many tools online that let you create HTML color codes, such as
    <a href="http://htmlcolorcodes.com/color-picker/">this one</a>.</p>

 In addition to :var:`gui.text_color`, :var:`gui.choice_idle_color`, and :var:`gui.choice_hover_color`,